 THE PRODUCT DIAGNOSTIC

-Your design impresses, the technology works, the story sounds right — but the pieces don't line up.
-A hardware product has to clear three things before it's worth committing to.
+Your design impresses, the technology works, the story sounds right, but the pieces aren't quite holding together.
+A hardware product has to be clear about three things to make it worth commiting to.

 Strategy